cbegin/graven/README.md

 # artifact level.
 resources:
 - LICENSE
-# Configures an repository for deployment.
+# Configures a repository for deployment.
 # Use graven repo --login --name [name] to authenticate
 repositories:
   github: